opral/monorepo/packages/cli/README.md

 If one of the commands can't be found, you are probably using an outdated version of the CLI.
 You can always get the **latest version** by running `npx @inlang/cli@latest [command]`.

-To use the inlang CLI, you need a `project.inlang.json` file configured, see [here](https://inlang.com/g/49fn9ggo/guide-niklasbuchfink-howToSetupInlang#).

 # Commands